BirdseyeSoftware/lein-dalap.docs/articles/getting_started.md

 ## Executing lein-dalap transformation command

-lein-dalap offers a similar interface to lein-cljsbuild, there are three important sub-task you should be aware of:
+lein-dalap offers a similar interface to lein-cljsbuild.
+There are three main sub-tasks:

 * `lein dalap auto` transforms your clj files to cljs files as soon as it detects a change in one of them